 Tuning your guitar is one of the most important things to know when learning to play.
 Although this is good for ear training, it is a bit of a lost art.
 Today you have all kinds of gadgets that help in this area.
 Electronic tuners, amps with tuners built in, guitars with a switch that automatically turns the guitar into a specific tuning.

 All this modern technology is fine, but it is still good to know how to tune the guitar to itself.
 The thing that is most important to listen for is the vibration of the strings.
 Know that when you turn the tuning key it is either going to make the string vibrate faster or slower.
-In this case we want to eliminate the vibration, so that the two strings sound the same.
-So lets get started.
+In this case, we want to eliminate the vibration so that the two strings sound the same.
+So let us get started.

 5.)
-Having good ears is what music is all about and can take years to develop this skill, but if you practice and have fun working at it you will see this happen.
+Having good ears is what music is all about and can take years to develop this skill, but if you practice and have fun to work at it you will see this happen.
 Once you get tuning down it will all start to make sense.
-What I’ve covered here is just basic getting the instrument in tune.
+What I’ve covered here is just basically getting the instrument in tune.
 What’s neat about the guitar is that it can be played in many different tuning for different types of sounds and playing ability.

 Conclusion: If you here some rock music that sounds kind of strange or really deep in tone, it’s a good chance they are using what’s called alternate tuning.
 But I’ll explain that later in another post.
 For now get your guitar, get it in tune and start having fun.
 If you have any questions contact me and I will help you out.